MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - [Manage the search schema in SharePoint](https://docs.microsoft.com/sharepoint/manage-search-schema)

 > [!TIP]
 > Is your recently-configured _Managed Property_ ready for HCWP use yet?
 In SharePoint Online, sometimes it takes an hour once you've mapped the Crawled Property to the Managed Property.
 While you're waiting, test availability via regular SharePoint Search first.
-If you can search for results by a Managed Property there, you can filter content by that same Property in your HCWP
+If you can search for results by a Managed Property in Search, you can filter content by that same Property in your HCWP

-> [!TIP]
->It is fast and easy to make a new list – but if there's a chance you think you might need to filter by it via a HCWP, make that List Column into a _Site Column_ first.
-Taking an existing List Columns and converting them to a Site Column is a lot of manual work.

-### 3. Using KQL to query, filter, and sort
+### 4. Using KQL to query, filter, and sort

 Once you've added a HCWP to a page, you'll have to tell the web part _where_ to look, and _what_ to display.
 At first, the web part's basic filter and sort options seem like they should cover most situations.
 But as you progress further into more complex projects (and your customers realize the capability displaying very specific content on a page) you, site owner, will find yourself needing build out HCWPs with Custom Queries with KQL (Keyword Query Language) .

 Good thing you set up all those _Managed Properties_ from _Site Columns_ already.
 KQL is the payoff for that work.

 KQL runs a search over a specific area of content and return result in your HCWP.

 A very basic KQL query in a HCWP might look like:

 `author:"Patrick Doran"`